 Kota Kinabalu

 The capital of Sabah is Kota Kinabalu (KK), a bustling port city, and with its convenient international airport, functions as the gateway to the treasure chest of natural wonders that Sabah is world-renowned for.
-In addition, superb white sandy beaches and the breathtaking Mount Kinabalu are just a short boat-ride or drive away.
-The city has a modest number of sights to boast such as the State Mosque, the Sabah Museum and the waterfront.
+In addition, superb white sandy beaches and Mount Kinabalu are just a short boat-ride or drive away.
+The city has a modest number of sights to boast such as the State Mosque, the Sabah Museum and the Waterfront.

-The Kota Kinabalu waterfront, with its wide selection of Western and local restaurants and bars is a favourite hang-out for the locals and tourists.
-The city also has several markets, including a souvenir market and the fish market, which are well worth a visit.
 For a different market experience, plan a visit to a Tamu, a colourful Sunday market where the indigenous people sell cattle, agricultural produce and handicrafts.
 The Tamu can be found in Kota Belud or Tuaran, just north of Kota Kinabalu.

-Just a ten minute drive from the city centre is the Tanjung Aru beach.
+Just a ten minute drive from the city centre is Tanjung Aru beach.
 The beachfront, lined with a modest variety of shops, restaurants and bars, is a favourite hangout among the locals who come here for a relaxing drink or meal, or to watch the sunset.

 Hotels in Kota Kinabalu I can recommend include Le Meridien (city centre, opposite the waterfront), Shangri-La Tanjung Aru and Magellan Sutera.
 To the north of Kota Kinabalu lies my favourite beach resort in Sabah: Shangri-La Rasa Ria (it even has its own orang utan sanctuary!).
 Search for accommodations in Kota Kinabalu.